 Nearly one-third of all traffic-related deaths in the U.S. are related to alcohol.
 Every day, 28 people die from auto accidents involving alcohol-impaired drivers, which equates to roughly one death every 51 minutes.
 Marijuana and all other legal and illicit drugs are involved in roughly 16 percent of auto accidents in the U.S.

 Alcohol is a depressant that slows down brain activity to produce feelings of relaxation and drowsiness.
-Alcohol impairs memory and concentration, and affects one’s reflex and response time.
+Alcohol impairs memory and concentration and affects one’s reflex and response time.
 Those who consume excess amounts of alcohol can even experience blackouts and lose consciousness.
 Together, all of these factors make alcohol impairment and driving a deadly combination.

 In all states, it’s illegal for people to drive with a blood alcohol concentration above 0.08 percent.
 In certain states that have legalized marijuana like Colorado and Washington, it’s illegal to drive with a blood concentration of over 5 ug/L THC.
 THC is the psychoactive ingredient in marijuana.

 A recent study found that alcohol and marijuana can further impair one’s driving ability when used at the same time.
-People who participated in the impaired driving study used alcohol and marijuana at the same time, and took a driving simulation test after becoming intoxicated.
+People who participated in the impaired driving study used alcohol and marijuana at the same time and took a driving simulation test after becoming intoxicated.
 All study participants weaved within their lanes, even considering their blood concentration levels for each substance were lower than the legal levels when tested individually.
-Dr. Marilyn A. Huestis, the leader of the study, says that in many cases, those charged for driving under the influence often have marijuana in their bloodstreams along with low doses of alcohol.
+Dr. Marilyn A. Huestis, the leader of the study, says that in many cases, those charged with driving under the influence often have marijuana in their bloodstreams along with low doses of alcohol.

 Alcohol increases the body’s absorption of THC, which intensifies the effects of marijuana for those who use these two substances together.
 Additionally, THC delays the onset of alcohol impairment, meaning it could take longer for someone to feel drunk and intoxicated when using both substances.
 Any person who gets behind the wheel after using alcohol and marijuana at the same time may not know how intoxicated they truly are until it’s too late.